spawnmarvel/quickguides/azure/README.md

 * 1 For Windows (so Windows is the only alternative if using ASP.NET)
 * 1 For Linux (.Net core, Pyton, Ruby, PHP etc)

+* Take note that you cannot change an App Service plan’s region.
+* Also, if you move a resource to a new resource group or subscription, the location of the resource would not change.

 Configure scaling settings in an App Service plan

 Create an App Service